Parents and carers must ensure their child is in education, (Section 7, Education Act 2006)

 Parents and carers usually enrol their child in a school or make suitable provisions to fulfil this statutory requirement.

-The Education Welfare Service (EWS) fulfils our statutory responsibility in ensuring parents and carers have their child in education.
+The Education Safeguarding Service (ESS) fulfils our statutory responsibility in ensuring parents and carers have their child in education.

-The EWS makes checks to identify any child missing from education.
+The ESO makes checks to identify any child missing from education.
 This may include home visits, school attendance sweeps, contacting known family members, liaising with Police and Housing Groups.

-In Somerset, Education Welfare Officers (EWOs) are responsible for carrying out these duties.
+In Somerset, Education Safeguarding Officers (ESOs) are responsible for carrying out these duties.
 Each school in Somerset has a named officer who can be contacted through the school.